dhamaker/accessibility-styleguide/breadcrumb.md

 # Breadcrumb
-// UX team:  description of purpose and behavior (browse path, hierarchical, other)
+> UX team provides description of pattern purpose and behavior (browse path, hierarchical, other)

 ## Example
-// embed picture of breadcrumb for easy identification
+> UX team provides illustratoin of breadcrumb for easy identification

 ## Usage
-// UX team: guidelines for  using component
+> UX team outlines guidelines for component use and related concerns.

  * Use to indicate the current site hierarchy location to users.
- * // other usage guidelines.
+> *  other usage guidelines.

 ## Accessibility Guideline
 Breadcrumbs are custom components that need extra ARIA semantics to be accessible.